flowbaker/mergN/README.md

 By default, Native uses local file storage and needs no extra services.
 This is enough for manual and webhook workflows.
 If so, proceed to **Start Native** section.

-**BUT Scheduled and polling triggers require NATS.** If you need them, continue below.
+**But Scheduled and polling triggers require NATS.** If you need them, continue below.

 **Create an .env file**